Ajay-Priyadarshi/SocialMedia-backend/README.md

-# SocialMedia-backend

-This is a simple SocialMedia application built with the MERN stack (MongoDB, Express.js, Node.js).
-It allows users to sign up, log in, create blogs, and perform basic CRUD operations on blogs.
+**This is a simple SocialMedia application built with the MERN stack (MongoDB, Express.js, Node.js).
+It allows users to sign up, log in, create blogs, and perform basic CRUD operations on blogs.**

 **Overview**